 Late afternoon we will join the ritual dances of Diola sacred mask.
-The masks belong to a secret society and the identity of the dancers is not revealed, it is said that the mask is animated by the spirits.
+The masks belong to a secret society and the identity of the dancers cannot be revealed as it is said that the mask is animated by the spirits.
 Drums, dances and a colourful crowd will enliven the tiny village in the shade of larges kapok trees.

-Day 7 – BIJAGOS SACRED ARCHIPELAGO: THE GHOST CAPITAL
+Day 7: BIJAGOS SACRED ARCHIPELAGO: THE GHOST CAPITAL Guinea Bissau

-We will start a three days spectacular navigation on a speedboat to discover the Bijagos Archipelago, his fascinating nature and isolated tribes.
+We will start a spectacular three-days navigation on a speedboat to discover the Bijagos Archipelago, its fascinating nature and isolated tribes.
 The Archipelago, composed by 88 islands and islets, is located at an average of 40 miles from the coastline.
 Bijagos is a “geographical jewel”.

 Bolama was the former capital of the Portuguese Guinea from 1871.
 In 1941 the capital was moved to Bissau.
-When the Portuguese left, native people came to live in this town which is now falling apart, partly invaded with tropical vegetation.
-Built following the plans of a «Castrum Romane» (roman citadel) the town is made of straight large avenues, sunny and lethargic empty squares, dry fountains, bush-like gardens, imposing administrative buildings in neo Palladian style.
+When the Portuguese left, native people came to live in this town which is now falling apart, partly invaded by tropical vegetation.
+Built according to the plans of a «Castrum Romane» (roman citadel), the town is made of straight large avenues, sunny and lethargic empty squares, dry fountains, bush-like gardens, imposing administrative buildings in neo Palladian style.
 In the shade of the columns at the former governor palace goats graze peacefully.
 Although inhabited, this capital town is plunged in the fairy-tale atmosphere of a ghost town.

-Morning relax at Ponta Anchaca wild beaches, and swimming pool, or walking excursion in the island.
+Morning relax on wild beaches and swimming pool, or walking excursion in the island.

 On request (not included) Early morning departure for an excursion to Orango Island in search of a residual fauna of Hippos that has acclimatised with the life on islands.
 Mainly living is fresh-water swamps, some time they could swim in the ocean.
 Local guide will lead the visitors, hippos are not granted.